AlgoMaster Logo

 If you find yourself writing code like this:

-That’s a flashing red warning light.
-If a subclass cannot meaningfully implement a method defined in the base class, it’s likely not a valid subtype.
+That is a clear warning sign.
+If a subclass cannot meaningfully implement a method defined in the base class, it is likely not a valid subtype.
+This leads to brittle code and runtime surprises, which is exactly what LSP aims to prevent.

 3. Violating Preconditions or Postconditions